Cloudy cornea

 - You have trouble with your vision.

-Note: You will need to see an ophthalmologist for vision or eye problems.
+Note: You will need to see an ophthalmologist (eye doctor) for vision or eye problems.
 However, your primary care provider may also be involved if the problem could be due to a whole-body (systemic) disease.

 What to Expect at Your Office Visit